Loaner Laptop Program

 Azure Virtual Desktop (AVD) is a virtual environment accessed through the loaner laptop.
 In the AVD environment; University data, software, and resources remain U.S. based and can be manipulated and saved via the loaner laptop.
 This capability protects University data, promotes export compliance, and enhances the University’s cybersecurity posture.
 Upon return from travel, the laptop is reimaged by central IT and prepared for reissue.

-The loaner laptop request is built into the Concur Travel Request workflow.
+The loaner laptop request is built into the One KU Concur Travel Request workflow.
 All employees who intend to conduct University business during international travel, regardless of funding source, should submit a Concur Travel Request.
 The process of submitting University business Travel Requests remains unchanged.
 However, employees traveling on personal or external funds (e.g. conference or university sponsorship) and conducting University business should submit a “zero-cost” Travel Request.
-All international travel requests should be submitted at least 30 days prior to travel, per the Official University Business Travel policy.
+All international travel requests must be approved at least 30 days prior to travel, per the Official University Business Travel policy.

 Still have questions?